binary-com/binary-static/scripts/README.md

 ### Initial setup:
 * Please make sure you have done `npm install`.
 * Install `Homebrew` by `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-* Install `Crowdin CLI` by `brew install crowdin` or follow the instructions here: [https://support.crowdin.com/cli-tool/#installation](https://support.crowdin.com/cli-tool/#installation)
+* Install and follow the instructions here: https://support.crowdin.com/cli-tool-v2/#installation
+* **Important:** Please use version 2 of the crowdin cli-tool (version 3 is not supported by our translation scripts yet)
 * Get [Crowdin API Key](https://crowdin.com/project/binary-static/settings#api) and add this line to your _.bash_profile_: `export CROWDIN_API_KEY='put API Key here'`<br/>
 **IMPORTANT!** This key gives full access to all your Crowdin project data.
 Treat this just like a password and never push it to any public repo.